About Travels with Willie

 The primary aim of this project is to explore and share the fun and significance of Shakespearean performance in the 21st century.

 During our travels, we will attend multiple Shakespearean performances in each state, with the ambitious goal of experiencing the complete canon of the Bard’s works.
 At each performance site, I will conduct interviews with Artistic Directors, Theatre Artists, Community Stakeholders, and Audience Members to gain insights into what Shakespeare means to them today.
-These interviews will serve as the foundation for a diverse range of deliverables, including podcasts, video blogs, magazine articles, and books, which will highlight the experiences of the journey and present our findings on the relevance of Shakespeare in performance in the 21st century.
+These interviews will serve as the foundation for a book which will highlight the experiences of the journey and present our findings on the relevance of Shakespeare in performance in the 21st century.

 Why?
 That is our question.